PORLOCK APPLE PRESS

 The press was saved from destruction, has been restored working order and located in the Orchard Garden of The Old School Centre, Porlock (TA24 8QD).

-Demonstration pressings are carried out at events during the apple harvest season (August to November generally).
+Demonstration pressings are carried out during the apple harvest season (August to November generally), and you can freely observe as members carry out traditional method of producing apple juice for cider making.

 Please see the 'Events' page for more details.